confluentinc/vscode-workshop/README.md

   Install from the VS Code Marketplace.

 - **[Docker Desktop](https://www.docker.com/products/docker-desktop)** *(Optional)*
-  Needed only if you prefer to run Kafka locally.
+  Needed only if you prefer to run Kafka locally while debugging.

 ---